CrystalFaceAI-Research/CrystalFace-app-policies.github.io/terms_of_service.md

 - Since CrystalFace does not permanently store user profiles or uploaded media, most data is automatically deleted within 24 hours.
 - If you wish to delete **subscription logs, processing logs, or identities you created** associated with your account, you can contact us at:
-  📧 **crystalfaceai@gmail.com**
+  📧 **sup.crystalfaceai@gmail.com**
 - For more information about what data we collect and how we handle it, please see our [Privacy Policy](privacy_policy.md)

 ---

-## 6. Disclaimers
+## 6. Permitted Use

-- CrystalFace is provided **“as is”** and **“as available.”**
-- We do not guarantee uninterrupted service or error-free results.
-- Face-swapping results may vary and should be used responsibly.
+You may use CrystalFace for personal and entertainment purposes.
+You must not:
-- We are not responsible for misuse of the App by users, including illegal or harmful activities.
+- Use the App for illegal, fraudulent, or harmful activities.
+- Harass, impersonate, or defame other people.
+- Use faces of people without consent.
+- Create offensive or inappropriate content.

 ---